 When time is up, you will hear four tones unless end of cycle tone is disabled.
-(See page 8.)
+(See "Changing audible signals" in the "Using the electronic oven control" section.)
 Press the Timer Cancel pad to clear the display.
 Also, four tones will sound every minute as an audible reminder unless they are disabled.
-(See page 8.)
+(See "Changing audible signals" in the "Using the electronic oven control" section.)